 Learn the art of Card Weaving by creating a pair of shoelaces!
 Using a set of 10 cards (provided in class) you will learn to set and warp your loom, read a pattern, and weave beautifully patterned bands on an inkle loom.

-Equipment and Materials: Looms, cards and yarn will be provided in the class.
+Looms, cards and yarn will be provided in the class.
 A set of 25 Card Weaving Cards ($13 value) is included in the class fee.
-Inkle looms will be available for members to check out (no fee) in order to independently finish your projects, if needed.
-Non-members may rent a loom for $25
+Inkle looms will be available for Guild Members to check out (no fee) in order to independently finish your projects, if needed.

 Ages 12 and older, please.